Philip Minis: Early life and career

 Minis was born on July 11, 1734, the year following his parents' arrival in the Savannah colony after the Jewish family emigrated from England.
 The third child of nine of Abraham and Abigail Minis (after sisters Leah and Esther), he was the first white male born in the colony.

 He married Judith Polock, of Newport, Rhode Island, on July 20, 1774.
 They had five children.
 One of them, Isaac (1780–1856), had a son named Abram, who built several properties in Savannah in the 19th century.
 He was "one of Savannah's leading merchants and a citizen of the highest integrity and social influence."
 Abram's brother, Philip, became a noted physician in Savannah.
-Philip and Judith's other children were daughters Abigail (1775–1835), Frances "Fanny" (1776–1827) and Philippa (or Phillipa) (1789–1865), and son Abraham (1778–1801).
-Judith was the daughter of Isaac Polock.
+Philip and Judith's other children were daughters Abigail (1775–1835), Frances "Fanny" (1776–1827) and Philippa (or Phillipa) (1789–1865) and son Abraham (1778–1801).
+Judith was the daughter of Isaac Polock, an early settler of Washington, D.C.

 During the Revolutionary War, Minis was paymaster to the Continental troops in Georgia.
 He advanced $11,000 of his own money to fund their purchase of supplies.
 He was also an advisor to French and continental forces.
 His name appears in the Papers of the Continental Congress.

 In 1778, Minis left for Charleston, South Carolina, after Savannah was captured by the British.
 His family remained in Savannah.
 His wife, an outspoken supporter of the Revolution, was made to work for the British as a domestic servant.

 The following year, the Minis women petitioned Governor James Wright and the Royal Council of Georgia for safe passage to join Philip in Charleston.
 It was granted.
 The family returned to Savannah after the war.

 Also post-war, Minis was named in the 1780 Georgia Disqualifying Act, which declared all persons named in it incapable of ever holding or exercising any office of trust, honor or profit within the limits of Georgia.

 On July 7, 1786, he was elected president of the newly reorganized Congregation Mickve Israel.